 But you can make their time in there a little easier on them by buying them a gift that can help them feel more safe, secure, and comfortable.

 And make sure you get them something fun to pass the time with as well.

 As this will keep them occupied and take their mind off being in such a strange and unfamiliar environment.

-And the ideas I've given you here will all prove useful in one way or another.
+And the gift ideas for kids in hospital that I've given you here will all prove useful in one way or another.

 Helping them to rest, relax, and get back home with you in the fastest time possible.